-The prize includes US$3,000, travel expenses up to US$2,000 and registration fee for the upcoming Congress.
-The award winner presents a lecture at the 2020 IPSA World Congress of Political Science.
+The prize includes $3,000 USD, travel expenses up to $2,000 USD and the registration fee for the upcoming Congress.
+The award winner presents a lecture at the upcoming IPSA World Congress of Political Science.

 Nominations for the prize can be made by one of the following ways: